n-alonso/GH_ACTIONS-ci-catalog/README.md

 As such, they all trigger on `workflow_call` and thus need to be called with an `if` condition to control when they execute.

 **Notes:**
-- All workflows that require secrets need to include the necessary permissions to access them wqhen calling them:
+- All workflows that require secrets need to include the necessary permissions to access them when calling them:
 ```
     permissions:
       contents: read